If your employer has just given you a redundancy figure and you're wondering whether that's all there is, you're asking the right question.

 Statutory redundancy pay is the legal minimum.
 Enhanced redundancy pay is anything your employer offers on top of that.
 The difference can be thousands of pounds, and a lot of people don't realise they might be entitled to more than the basic amount.

 This is set by law.
-Every employer has to pay it if you've been continuously employed for at least 2 years and you're being made genuinely redundant.
+Every employer has to pay it if you've been continuously employed for at least 2 years and you're being made genuinely redundant (see your rights on GOV.UK).

-You can work out your exact figure using our free calculator.
+You can work out your exact figure using our free redundancy assessment.

 This is the extra your employer pays on top of the statutory amount.
 It's not required by law.
 But many employers offer it, and there are several ways it can happen.